 Since leaving Planned Parenthood, Wen has given interviews discussing her desire to discuss healthcare more in the context of this debate.
 SFLA would also love to talk about our healthcare approach, which includes:

-· Ensuring that pregnancy resource centers, maternity homes, and pro-life medical clinics, which the abortion lobby attacks, can continue to provide high-quality medical care, including mental health counseling, free STD and pregnancy tests.
+· Ensuring that pregnancy help organizations, maternity homes, and pro-life medical clinics, which the abortion lobby attacks, can continue to provide high-quality medical care, including mental health counseling, free STD and pregnancy tests.

 · Creating a foster care system that works for children and families.

 · Ensuring that no student is ever forced out of school for being pregnant or is coerced into having an abortion.

 Recently, SFLA’s Eastern Regional Director Michele Hendrickson spoke with Wen in South Carolina about what she and the Pro-Life Generation have in common.
 You can read more here.

 For media interviews, e-mail Kristi at [email protected]